Accurate detection. Expert diagnosis.

-- The American Cancer Society recommends screening be an option for women who are at average risk, starting at age 40.
+- The American Cancer Society recommends screening be a- choice for women who are at average risk, starting at age 40.
 Mammograms should be done every year for all women ages 45 to 54.
 Then you can switch to mammograms every 2 years.
 Or you have the choice to continue annual mammograms.

 Talk with your healthcare provider to find out which screening guidelines are right for you.
 If you are at higher risk for breast cancer, talk with your provider about:

 - Having additional tests, such as breast ultrasound or MRI

 A mammogram is done with X-rays, which use a small amount of radiation.
 Talk with your healthcare provider about the amount of radiation used and any risks that apply to you.

 Consider writing down all X-rays you get.
 This includes past scans and X-rays for other health reasons.
 Show this list to your provider.
 The risks of radiation exposure may be linked to the number of X-rays you have and the X-ray treatments you have over time.

 Tell your provider if you are pregnant or think you may be pregnant.
 Radiation exposure during pregnancy may lead to birth defects.
 If you need to have a mammogram while you are pregnant, your provider will take special steps to keep radiation exposure to your baby as low as possible.

 Mammograms may be harder to interpret if you are younger than 30.
 This is because your breast tissue is denser than when you are older.